State-by-State Childcare Tax Credit Guide

 How to use this state-by-state guide

-For each state below, you’ll see a short checklist and a link to the official state tax or revenue website.
-In most cases, your process will look like this:
+For each state below, you’ll see an official state tax or revenue website and a short note on how to approach your search.
+In most cases, your process will look something like this.

-- Go to your state’s official tax or revenue department website using the links in this guide.
+- Visit your state’s official tax or revenue department website using the link provided in this guide.

-Gather the same information you used for the federal credit:
+- Gather the same core information you used for the federal credit: names of qualifying dependents, provider name and tax ID, total qualifying expenses, and any employer-provided dependent care benefits.

 Related resources on this site